yuxufabi0/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups	- Prints all the groups the current user is chown	- Changes the owner of a file touch	- Creates an empty file
+groups	- Prints all the groups the current user is chown	- Changes the owner of a file touch	- Creates an empty file chmod	- Adds execute permission to the owner of the file hello